Short Bowel Syndrome in Adults

 Call your healthcare provider if you have severe diarrhea.
 You may need to go to the hospital to get IV fluids to rehydrate.
 You should also call your healthcare provider if you have any new symptoms.
 These can include confusion or bad stomach pain.

-Key points about short bowel syndrome in adults
+Key points about short bowel syndrome

 - Short bowel syndrome is a group of problems.
 They happen to people who have had a large part of their small intestine removed.

 - The main symptom of short bowel syndrome is diarrhea.

 - After surgery, you will get your nutrients through a vein.
 This is called parenteral nutrition.
 Then, you will likely get liquid nutrition directly to your stomach or small intestine through a feeding tube.
 This is called enteral nutrition.
 Over time, you may be able to eat normally.